-A disease that causes devastating birth defects has been virtually wiped out in the Americas.
+The contagious disease rubella caused devastating birth defects in the past, but it’s been virtually wiped out in the Americas, thanks to the vaccine.

 Rubella is a contagious viral disease that usually causes only a mild infection in children and adults.
 That may not sound like a serious illness worthy of a decades long fight aimed at eradicating it.
 But rubella poses a severe danger to the unborn.